 When I look back on our greatest milestones over the last 365 days, I am constantly reminded that the greatest reason for our success is our employees.
 One thing I am particularly happy to look back on from the past year is that we were able to avoid any pay cuts, layoffs or hiring freezes.
 In fact, we added 130 new employees to our team in 2020, running quarterly virtual new hire training weeks to help our new team members truly integrate into the Calabrio community.
 I often say that our company is only as good as the last employee that we’ve hired, and we continue to invest in our employees after their onboarding.
 Over the past year, we have initiated programs to keep our workers engaged in their workplace, even as they worked remotely.
 Weekly emails from me, daily “stand-ups” of small teams, virtual happy hours, and “Fika” groups (a coffee break concept from our Swedish office), were all focused on keeping our employees connected and engaged.
 We also supported our employee’s wellness, offering virtual yoga sessions and a Calm app subscription for all employees.

-Looking ahead to the remainder of 2021 and beyond, we are reviewing all the initiatives that we have implemented to maintain our employee-centric culture and deciding how we can continue along that path.
+Looking ahead, we are reviewing all the initiatives that we have implemented to maintain our employee-centric culture and deciding how we can continue along that path.
 For example, I’m excited to welcome our employees back to the office, but we know that the world is not the same as it was before the pandemic.
-To be truly-employee centric we are committed to workplace flexibility, and we’ll be rolling out coordinated flexibility plans for employees to have more control over their workday and workplace environment.
+To be truly employee centric we are committed to workplace flexibility, and we’ll be rolling out coordinated flexibility plans for employees to have more control over their workday and workplace environment.